 March of 2021 at the earliest is an optimistic view.
 It’s hard to predict since the course of this COVID-19 pandemic is so uncertain.
 There are lots of unknowns.
 Chief among them are the specific actions people take.
-For better or worse, people are often unpredictable.
+Yet as we know, human behavior is often hard to predict.
 Managing the unpredictable is the challenge.

 Before we resume in-person sessions, the rewards should outweigh the risks.
 Sessions have to be safe enough for us to meet.
 By us, I mean you, me, and the general public.
 Since my practice is not at the front lines, all sessions are telehealth appointments.
 For crisis or special situations, I refer clients to other providers.